Agoric/agoric-sdk/packages/import-manager/CONTRIBUTING.md

-We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [import-manager] prefix to the title and Zoe tag to import-manager-related issues.
+We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [import-manager] prefix to the title and `Import Manager` tag to import-manager-related issues.

 ## Installing, Testing